silvanoross/Future_of_Chicken/README.md

 #### We can see that chicken prices appear to spike in late February and are at their lowest in April on a yearly basis.
 There is another run during the summer lasting through September of each year.

 ***It would be best to buy chicken futures at two points:***
-> 1. after September in hopes of capitalizing on the spike in late February.
+> 1. After September in hopes of capitalizing on the spike in late February.
 > 2. Directly after the drop around April to get in a good position for the summer surge.